-Fallen officers: 38 shot dead this year
+Fallen officers: 52 shot dead this year

 Story highlights

-- Here's the grim tally of police officers killed in the line of duty in 2016
+- Here's the grim tally of police officers fatally shot in the line of duty in 2016

-- Latest officer to fall in the line of duty was Kenny Moats, 32, of Tennessee

-(CNN)The killing of a Tennessee police officer Thursday brought the number of U.S. law enforcement officers shot to death this year to 38 -- well ahead of last year's pace, according to the National Law Enforcement Officers Memorial Fund.
+(CNN)The killing of two Iowa police officers Wednesday brought the number of US and Puerto Rican law enforcement officers shot to death this year to at least 52 -- well ahead of last year's 12-month total, according to the National Law Enforcement Officers Memorial Fund.

-Maryville police Officer Kenny Moats, 32, was shot outside a home while responding to a report of domestic violence, police said.

-The 38 shooting deaths from January 1 through August 26 represent a 58% increase over the number (24) for the same period in 2015, the fund said.
+The most recent shootings, in the Des Moines area, appear to be ambush killings, authorities said.
+Urbandale police Officer Justin Martin and Des Moines police Sgt.
+Anthony "Tony" Beminio were shot on November 2 while they sat in squad vehicles at intersections roughly 2 miles apart, authorities said.
+A suspect has been taken into custody.

-The 2016 shootings have spanned the nation, from California to Massachusetts, and they've almost equaled the number of firearms-related police deaths in all of 2015.
+The 2016 shootings have spanned the nation, from California to Massachusetts, and they've exceeded the number of firearms-related police deaths in all of 2015.
 According to the fund, firearms were responsible for 41 of 123 officer fatalities in 2015.

 The decade's highest total came in 2011, with 73 officers shot dead.

 This year's shooting deaths include a 28-year-old officer on her first day on the job and a 65-year-old sheriff's corporal who was about to retire.
-Here's a look at all the officers shot and killed in the line of duty this year, as of August 26:
+The total of 52 includes two incidents in which the officer was accidentally shot by another officer.
+Here's a look at all the officers shot and killed in the line of duty this year, as of November 2:

 ARIZONA